 Scientists at the University of Tasmania and the University of Cambridge recently identified a new strain of transmissible cancer in the small marsupials, which could threaten the already endangered population.
 It is the second transmissible cancer to be found passing through the species.

 Tasmanian devils live exclusively on Tasmania, a small island state located south of Australia.
 Unlike the “Loony Tunes” cartoon character, they’re black with white stripes, like a skunk.
 But they share a similar disposition: They’re aggressive animals with a characteristic satanic growl.
 They have the strongest bites (paywall) for their size of any animal on the planet, and frequently chomp at each other as they fight over food or mates.
-As devils bit each another, cancer cells passed from one animal to another.

 In 1996, scientists discovered a facial tumor on Tasmanian devils, which ultimately killed the animals after six months.
 These tumors—called Devil Facial Tumor Disease—are cancerous.
 Further research showed that as devils bit (paywall) each another, cancer cells from the tumors migrated from one animal to another.
 The cancer cells bypassed each new devil’s immune system, creating cancer clones.
 So far, DFTD has killed about 60% of the devil population.